brenopolanski/notifier-for-udacity-reviewer/README.md

 # Notifier for Udacity Reviewer

-> :loudspeaker: Notifier for Udacity Reviewer - Extension for modern browsers
+> Notifier for Udacity Reviewer - Extension for modern browsers

 Displays projects for review.